bioAI-Oslo/RegDNNs/README.md

 ## Part Three: Exploring Jacobian and SVB Regularization
 For this part I chose to continue with the regularization techniques of the Jacobian Regularization from Hoffman 2019 and the SVB regularization from Jia 2019.
 I wanted to investigate these techniques further, also using models trained with L2 regularization and no regularization for comparison.
-I also chose to continue with the following visualization techniques for the investigation: accuracy curves, plots of decision boundaries and activation plots through dimensionality reduction (PCA).
+I also chose to continue with the following visualization techniques for the investigation: accuracy curves and activation plots through dimensionality reduction (PCA).
+I also wanted to implement the visualization technique of decision boundaries from Hoffman 2019, and use it on my models to try to understand how they work.

 Learned:
 To use research rabbit to look for papers and try to get an overview of field.